mirabeau-nl/frontend-boilerplate/README.md

 If your component utilizes JavaScript, you can load it using HTML data-attributes.
 For example, `<div class="foo" data-module="folder/ModuleName">` will initialize `/src/folder/ModuleName.js` on your `foo` div.

-The best way to get acquinted with the boilerplate is playing around with it!
+The best way to get acquainted with the boilerplate is playing around with it!
 Try adding new components and changing old ones.

 ### Creating new templates